disposable-email-domains/disposable-email-domains/README.md

 Changelog
 ============

+* 1/9/25 Enabled [GitHub sponsorhip](https://github.com/sponsors/disposable-email-domains) for this work.
+Everybody can do it, but currently only one person does it.
+Send them $2 for a coffee if you care.

 * 2/11/21 We created a github [org account](https://github.com/disposable-email-domains) and transferred the repository to it.

 * 4/18/19 [@di](https://github.com/di) [joined](https://github.com/martenson/disposable-email-domains/issues/205) as a core maintainer of this project.
 Thank you!